EdoardoGiancarli/darksun/README.md

 > ⚠️ **Note**\
 >The `bloodmoon` source files are present within the package for development sakes, they will be later removed.
+> The `IROS` package with the configuration modules for the pipeline are also present (temporary).

 ## Installation